Malawi Human Rights Commission: History

 In 2020 Habiba Osman was appointed as the commission's Executive Secretary taking over from David Nungo.
 In the following year the Commission required the Malawi Broadcasting Corporation to pay compensation after it was found that the former CEO, Aubrey Sumbuleta, had sexually harassed women staff members.
 The report was written by Stella Twea, of the commission’s gender and women’s rights’ committee.

+The Reverend Patrick Semphere had held the chair of the commission from March 2020 until he died from COVID-19 in 2021.
+He was replaced by Chikondi Chijozi.

 In 2025, Habiba Osman, spoke out over concerns that peaceful demonstrators had been attacked and the police had failed to protect them.
 She said that the "security apparatus must be held accountable".

+In May 2026 the Law Commissioner Rosemary Kanyuka and the Ombudsman Grace Malera called for nominations to be a new human rights commissioner in line with Section 4 of the Human Rights Commission Act and the constitution.
+The serving cohort had been appointed in 2023 and their terms were coming to an end, but half of them would be asked to serve again.
+Various organisations were invited to propose a candidate including the Women Lawyers Association, the Malawi Law Society (MLS), the Centre for Human Rights and Rehabilitation (CHRR), and Youth and Society (YAS). religious organisations such as the Muslim Association of Malawi, the Catholic Commission for Justice and Peace (CCJP) and the Anglican Council in Malawi were also included as well as the Centre for Democracy and Economic Development Initiatives (CDEDI), the Human Rights Defenders Coalition (HRDC) and the Public Affairs Committee (PAC).

 Commissioners

+Rosemary Kanyuka who became Malawi's first woman Director of Public Prosecutions in 2010 became a human rights commissioner because she was the Law Commissioner at the Malawi Law Commission.

 The lawyer Chikondi Chijozi became a commissioner in 2021.
 Lawyer, Marshal Chilenga, was a commissioner and he went on to lead Rotary International in Malawi, Zambia, Zimbabwe and northern Mozambique from 2025.

+Journalist Teresa Ndaga who led the Media Institute of Southern Africa in Malawi was a commissioner from 2023.

 Notable staff

 Justice Fiona Mwale was the commission's Principal Legal Officer before she became a High Court judge in 2012.
+The human rights lawyer Sarai Chisala-Tempelhoff worked for the Malawi Human Rights Commission for fifteen years.